keu/docs/astro/test-and-troubleshoot-locally.md

 astrocloud dev pytest
 ```

 This command runs all tests in your project's `tests` directory with [pytest](https://docs.pytest.org/en/7.0.x/index.html#).
-These tests are run locally against all DAGs in your Astro project and are optimized to catch code-level errors that may not be easily detectable otherwise.
+With pytest, you can test custom Python code and operators locally without having to start a local Airflow environment.

 By default, the `tests` directory in your Astro project includes a default DAG integrity test called `test_dag_integrity.py`.
 This test checks that: